Frequently Asked Questions

 65% If the non-custodial parent has no other dependents and is over 12 weeks

-In most instances, the maximum percentage of disposable income earnings subject to withholding for the employee will be specified in the income withholding order.
-In the event that the court or agency does not know the employee's current support obligations, the employer may be required to obtain this information from the employee.
+In most instances, the maximum percentage of disposable income earnings subject to withholding for the employee will be specified in the income withholding order (IWO).
+In the event that the IWO does not specify the applicable percentage to be withheld from the employee's pay, the employer may be required to obtain this information from the employee.

 What are "disposable earnings"?

-Disposable earnings are the earnings left after all deductions required by law are taken from the employee's wages, which include amounts withheld for income taxes and social security.
+Disposable earnings, as defined under the CCPA, are the earnings left after all deductions required by law are taken from the employee's wages, which include amounts withheld for income taxes and social security.
 Amounts withheld from earnings at the request of the employee or through an agreement with a labor union (union dues) are included in disposable earnings because the law does not require these deductions.
 In determining the maximum amount subject to child support withholding, any garnishments presently being deducted are also included as disposable earnings.

 An employee's gross wages for the week are $250.00.
 From this amount, the employer withholds $40.00 in federal, state, and local taxes; $20.00 in social security taxes; $10.00 in union dues; $50.00 for insurance and $5.00 for the United Way.
 The employee has no spouse or other dependent children other than the one whom the support has been ordered and is not more than 12 weeks behind in the payment of support.

 The employee's disposable earnings for the week are $190.00. $250.00 less $60.00 with the $60.00 equaling the sum of federal, state, and local taxes plus social security.
 The maximum amount that may be withheld from the employee's check to comply with the child support withholding law is $114.00 (60% of $190.00).